localnerve/flux-react-example-sw/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/localnerve.svg)](https://saucelabs.com/u/localnerve)

-> This is an active *Work In Progress* learning playground.

-A data-driven, isomorphic example application using [Fluxible](http://fluxible.io) and [React](http://reactjs.com).
+> A data-driven, isomorphic example application using [Fluxible](http://fluxible.io) and [React](http://reactjs.com).

+Flux-React-Example is an example contact web application.
+Serves as a reference app to inspire isomorphic application development solutions.

+* Features a **data-driven** isomorphic React application that follows the flux flow using [Fluxible](https://github.com/yahoo/fluxible).
+* Uses a Node, Express, Fluxible, React stack employing Grunt, Webpack, and Mocha/Chai.
+* Employs Yahoo Fetchr for uniform client/server access to app services.
+* Features a Flexbox layout with some very light usage of Foundation For Apps (The Sass mixins only, no JS, all possible CSS output disabled).
+* Performance Features
+  * Majority of visual completeness in < 14k initial download.
+  * 60fps mobile rendering.

+## Docs
+Additional documentation can be found in this project's [wiki](https://github.com/localnerve/flux-react-example/wiki).
+This is still in progress.

 ## Integrations
 This example demonstrates a full CI/CD integration on the master branch.
 Pushes to the master branch run the following workflow:
-  1. Run unit tests w/coverage
+  1. Run unit tests w/coverage on Travis-ci.
-  2. Build and deploy to Heroku staging container
+  2. Build and deploy to the Heroku stage.
-  3. Run cross-browser/platform functional tests on SauceLabs
+  3. Run cross-browser/platform functional tests on SauceLabs against the stage.
-  4. Run performance budget tests against webpagetest.org
+  4. Run performance budget tests on webpagetest.org against the stage.

-## Services

-### Data Service
-The data service that provides the content and data for this example is just a [Github repo](http://github.com/localnerve/flux-react-example-data) with a simple resource model.

-### Mail Service
-The mail service for this example consists of an MQ service on the application tier to collect the outgoing mail, and defaults to Mandrill for the actual mail service - Could use any mail service.

 ## Developer Instructions